A look at some key statistics on the online fashion market…

 Fashion and SEO

-According to the PI Datametrics UK Fashion Market Performance report, Next has the highest search ‘share of voice’ overall for the two highest value keywords.
+According to the PI Datametrics UK Fashion Market Leaders report, Next has the highest search ‘share of voice’ overall for some highest value fashion related keywords, with 11.3% share.

 Frequency of Online and Offline Fashion Purchases